 They can purchase goods not prohibited in the country worth $2,000 a year, according to a central bank circular.

 “The new provision will ease purchasing goods from abroad online to consume within the country,” said Bhisma Raj Dhungana, acting executive director at NRB’s Foreign Exchange Management Department.
 He said those earning in US dollar terms could now make online purchases from home.

 The provision has been put in place in line with the monetary policy.
 The policy talks about allowing online payments through debit/credit cards from Nepal and relaxing the provision of issuing such cards.

-If an individual earns in foreign currency terms, but does not have a US dollar account, can also obtain the dollar credit card.
+If an individual earns in foreign currency terms but does not have a US dollar account, can also obtain a dollar credit card.
 “But as settlements should be done in foreign exchange terms, those earning foreign exchange open dollar accounts anyway to ease the settlement process,” said another NRB official.

-It is a good sign that trading online is a most essential part of new business trends around the world and it may help small companies to obtain their necessary purchase in no time as online transaction are almost real time activities and speed up the process of payment.
+It is a good sign that trading online is a most essential part of new business trends around the world and it may help small companies to obtain their necessary purchase in no time as online transactions are almost real-time activities and speed up the process of payment.